Jonghwanshin/CarND-Advanced-Lane-Lines/writeup.md

 After the thresholding step, it need to focus on lane area to seperating the lane line where the vehicle is currently located.
 In this step, the algorithm applies perspective transform to get bird eye view of the image.
 I choosed the source and the destination to include in straight line image and transformed correctly.

+*Table 1.
+The Source and the destination points for perspective transform*
 | Source        | Destination   |
 |:-------------:|:-------------:|
 | 577, 460      | 320, 0        |